csiqueirasilva/nginx-proxy-hang-deploy/README.md

 - Logging: Check container logs for errors or debugging messages: docker logs <container_name>

+- ```jq: parse error: Invalid numeric literal at line 1, column 7``` can happen if running **proxy-startup.sh** too quickly.
+Give some time for nginx-proxy-manager to start.

 ## Takeaway

 Although this sample shows how the process can be done, ideally it should be created using a mature pipeline environement like Azure Devops.

+This sample does not provide a mechanism when errors happening during the process.
+There are several ways to implement this, but overall it's imperative to not let the proxy manager keep the rule to hold requests.
+On an actual pipeline, a way to do this would be updating the rule on the proxy container to server the application regardless of the outcome - while notifying the team about the error.

 ## License